Law of large numbers: Forms

 which can be used to shorten and simplify the proofs.
 This assumption of finite variance is not necessary.
-Large or infinite variance will make the convergence slower, but the LLN holds anyway.
+Large or infinite variance will make the convergence slower, but the law of large numbers holds anyway.

 Mutual independence of the random variables can be replaced by pairwise independence or exchangeability in both versions of the law.

 The difference between the strong and the weak version is concerned with the mode of convergence being asserted.
 For interpretation of these modes, see Convergence of random variables.